SagaHealthcareIT/mirthsync/README.md

 ## Todo

-- Add the ability to selectively push or pull any channel, group, script, etc (this is in progress)
-- Add granular extraction of scripts into their own files and merge back into XML for pushing
+- Gracefully handle renames and deletions

 ## License

-Copyright © 2017-2021 Saga IT LLC
+Copyright © 2017-2022 Saga IT LLC

 Distributed under the Eclipse Public License either version 1.0 or any later version.